timescale/docs/timescaledb/overview/core-concepts/distributed-hypertables.md

 directly access hypertables or chunks on data nodes.
 Doing so might lead to inconsistent distributed hypertables.

-It is important to note that access nodes and data nodes both run TimescaleDB, and for all intents and purposes, act just like a single instance of TimescaleDB from an operational perspective.
+It is important to note that access nodes and data nodes both run TimescaleDB, and from an operational perspective, they act just like a single instance of TimescaleDB.

 ## Configuring distributed hypertables